carboxylman/stackdb/doc/user-guide.md

 You must run your QEMU VM specifically to take advantage of Stackdb --- although you do *not* have to modify QEMU itself!
-We have only tested our method with QEMU 2.0.0; it may fail with other versions.
+We have only tested our method with QEMU 2.0.x and 2.1.x; it may fail with other versions.
 Here's what you have to do.

 First, follow instructions like those at